dvishab/Lab2B-part1-to-10-status-update/Part05_I2C-Trace/Readme.md

 For observing the I2C traffic, the Lab1 Firefly code is run on Adafruit QT Py RP2040 which is connected to APDS9960 sensor.
-This sensor generates the I2C traffic and the signals are captured on an oscilloscope.
+This generates the I2C traffic and the signals are captured on an oscilloscope.

 I2C signal capture using BNC to Double Alligator Clip test cable: